-Group tour admission includes a guided tour of the permanent exhibition or special exhibitions.
+Group tour admission includes a guided tour of the core exhibition or special exhibitions.
 With a special level of service, groups enjoy a guided tour and seamless, no-wait access to the Museum exhibitions plus a 10% discount in the Museum Store.

 - Group Tours available for groups of 10 or more

 - Discounted admission available for groups of 15-34 or 35 or more

 Don’t have enough people for a Group Tour?